<?xml version="1.0" encoding="utf-8" ?>

 <caption><p><bold>Worked demonstration.</bold>

-<italic>Left:</italic> two openly-licensed public datasets
+<italic>Left:</italic> five openly-licensed public datasets

-ingested into Open3DCP — UCI/Yeh (cast) and the RILEM TC 304-ADC
+ingested into Open3DCP — UCI/Yeh (cast benchmark), Meta

-interlaboratory study (real 3DCP, ~30 labs) — each populating
+interlaboratory study (real 3DCP, ~30 labs), the UF 3DCP

-partial), with Open3DCP spanning the union.
+with Open3DCP spanning the union; the empty cells are recorded,

-<italic>Right:</italic> a real cross-study result from the RILEM
+<italic>Right:</italic> a cross-study characterization result from

 <graphic mimetype="image" mime-subtype="png" xlink:href="figures/fig5_demonstration.png" />